bcit-ci/CodeIgniter/user_guide_src/source/helpers/html_helper.rst

 	*index_page* is a boolean value that specifies if the *href* should have the page specified by ``$config['index_page']`` added to the address it creates.

+	*local_copy* and *hash_function* are used to create the subresource *integrity* attribute, which allows a browser to verify that a linked file hasn't been modified in transit

 	Example::